mail-in-a-box/mailinabox/README.md

 ### Encryption-at-rest: add `ENCRYPTION_AT_REST=true`.

-If encryption-at-rest is used, ENCRYPTION_AT_REST=true must be added every time setup is run.
-Enable encryption-at-rest the very first time setup is run on a fresh system, because it will create a new user-data area.
-Existing user-data files can be moved to an encrypted drive by manually renaming /home/user-data, running ehdd/create_hdd.sh, ehdd/mount.sh, then copying everything into the newly created encrypted disk mounted at /home/user-data.
+Enable encryption-at-rest the very first time setup is run on a fresh system, because it will create a new user-data area on an encrypted drive.
+To move existing user-data files to an encrypted drive, a manual step is required that involves renaming /home/user-data, running ehdd/create_hdd.sh, ehdd/mount.sh, and then copying everything into the newly created encrypted disk mounted at /home/user-data.

+Once encryption-at-rest is enabled, ENCRYPTION_AT_REST=true must be added every time bootstrap setup is run.

 ### Remote Nextcloud: add `REMOTE_NEXTCLOUD=true`.

 This enables remote Nextcloud support and only needs to be done once.
-Once enabled, it will remain enabled until the symbolic link to the local setup mod (in the `local` directory), is manually removed or REMOTE_NEXTCLOUD=flase is given.
-The remote Nextcloud must also be set up.
-See the instructions below for those steps.
+Once enabled, it will remain enabled until the symbolic link to the local setup mod (in the `local` directory), is manually removed or REMOTE_NEXTCLOUD=flase is given to boostrap setup.
+See the instructions below for more detail on using a remote Nextcloud.

 ### Some examples: